jabirali/fish-expressvpn/README.md

     fisher add jabirali/fish-expressvpn

 Then type `vpn` when you wish to connect/disconnect from the VPN service.
-Like the official `expressvpn` command, you *can* use this non-interactively;
-i.e. typing `vpn none` or `vpn Switzerland` instead of interactively selecting an option should also work fine.
+While the main advantage of this function is that it makes VPN selection more interactive, you *can* also use it non-interactively.
+In other words, instead of typing `vpn` and selecting an option, you can type `vpn none`, `vpn auto`, or `vpn sweden`, and these would run `expressvpn disconnect`, `expressvpn connect`, and `expressvpn connect sweden`, respectively.

 ## Issues